osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 # Health endpoint configuration

-This section provides information on how to configure your OSIsoft adapters so that health data is produced and stored at the designated health endpoint.
+OSIsoft adapters can be configured to produce and store health data at a designated health endpoint.
 For more information about adapter health, see [Adapter health](xref:AdapterHealth).

 ## Configure health endpoint